heavyblotto/memorativa/docs/i-vision.md

 - Scientific method, indeed, is mainly devoted to discovering means of so heightening the known analogy that we may dispense as far as possible with the methods of pure induction[^3].

+The arguments against the analogical method are *many*.
+Dangers include:

+- Superficial, incomplete, and false conclusions
+- Inconsistency among correspondences within and between symbolic systems
+- Inexperience with subject matter and pattern recognition

+Pattern recognition requires training, akin to the muscular and cardiovascular training required to develop a dexterity of play.
+To acquire concentration without effort is a pre-requisite for mastery of the method.
+Put another way, an awareness of being "in the zone" signifies mastery of all endeavors, including the game of Memorativa.

 ### 1.4.
 Symbols

 You can chose to consume or to perceive.
 Symbols can help with perceptions by helping to bring forth the "ideal element" between objects.